 I honestly consider Villette Charlotte Bronte’s best novel; she skillfully crafted a masterpiece that perhaps outshines even Jane Eyre.
 Though Jane Eyre had already revolutionized the literary world with its strong characterization of the female main character, Villette probed deeper into this concept of a woman standing firmly on her principles, wrestling with sorrow, loneliness and despondence and emerging victorious.

 The situation and story of Villette is not as melodramatic as Jane Eyre, thus highlighting character development more than plot.
 Whereas Jane’s childhood is a tempestuous onslaught of adversity and abuse, Lucy’s is a quieter swirl of sadness and neglect, flecked with a small measure of contentment.
 As Lucy matures into adulthood, she is tentative, but displays strength, and will not compromise her morals simply to please others.
 Calm resignation overlays her deeply feeling, defiant nature.
 She seems to possess a reserved, albeit sardonic, nature, making her desperate outburst toward the end of the book quite powerful.
+THE

 DESPERATE OUTBURST